humanmade/altis-documentation/other-docs/getting-started/README.md

 Local Server requires [Docker Desktop for Mac or Windows](https://www.docker.com/products/docker-desktop), or Docker Engine on Linux.

-If you are unable to run Docker Desktop or Docker Engine on your machine you can use the alternative local development environment based on [Chassis](https://chassis.io/).
-Chassis requires [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

 To set up Local Server for Altis, run the following inside your project's directory:

 ```